Forest-Economics-Goettingen/woodValuationDE/README.md

 [Fuchs et al. (2023)](#fuchs.2023)

-<em>We will add the full reference once the manuscript is published.</em>

 <strong>
 We encourage users to conduct sensitivity analyses and to review the default parameters and modify them where necessary.